Andrew B. Moore: Early career

+Governor

 Education and internal improvements received significant attention during Moore's first term.
 Construction was completed on the Alabama Insane Hospital at Tuscaloosa, and Dr. Peter Bryce was appointed its first superintendent.
 The Institute for the Deaf and Blind was established at Talladega.
 The Medical College, a branch of the University of Alabama, was established at Mobile.
 Moore advocated state aid supplemented by Federal land grants to promote railroad construction.
 He particularly favored efforts of the Alabama and Alabama River Railroad to connect the northern and southern areas of the state.

-Secession
+Secession and civil war

-Then considered a moderate on the slavery issue, Moore defeated the extremist William F. Samford, in the gubernatorial election of 1859.
-Although he became more concerned with the defense of slavery after John Brown's raid on the U.S. Arsenal at Harper's Ferry, Virginia, in October 1859, Moore continued to recommend caution.
-Nevertheless, the state legislature enacted a law to provide for a state military organization in February 1860.
-The law established a Military Commission composed of the governor, an adjutant and inspector general, a quartermaster general, and a state army of eight thousand volunteers.
-The legislature also approved a resolution requiring the governor, in the event of a "black Republican" being elected president, to call for the election of delegates to a state convention "to consider, determine, and do whatever necessary to protect the interests of the state."
-On December 24, 1860, Moore issued writs of election, leading to the Secession Convention of 1861.
+Running for reelection in the August 1859 election, Moore, considered a mainstream Democrat, easily defeated the extreme pro-secession William F. Samford.
+Although he had run as a pro-Union moderate, after John Brown's raid on the U.S. Arsenal at Harper's Ferry, Virginia in October of that year, Moore voiced support for a more aggressive defense of slavery in his second inaugural address.
+The Alabama legislature enacted a law to provide for a state military organization in February 1860.
+This law established a Military Commission composed of the governor, an adjutant and inspector general, a quartermaster general, and a state army of eight thousand volunteers.
+The legislature also approved a resolution requiring the governor, in the event of a Republican being elected president, to call for the election of delegates to a state convention to consider secession.

-Between the November 1860 election of Abraham Lincoln and the meeting of the Alabama Convention on January 7, 1861, Moore took several decisive steps to safeguard the state's financial status and defensive capabilities.
+Following the November 1860 election of Republican Abraham Lincoln as President, Moore began taking action to prepare for secession.
 He urged banks to suspend specie payments and to exchange large amounts of capital for state bonds.
-He ordered the state militia to seize the U.S. Army arsenal at Mt.
-Vernon and Forts Morgan and Gaines on Mobile Bay.
-He contributed more than five hundred troops to assist Florida Governor Madison S. Perry in capturing the U.S. Army forts at Pensacola.
+In January, he ordered the state militia to seize the U.S. Army arsenal at Mt.
+Vernon and Forts Morgan and Gaines on Mobile Bay, and contributed 500 Alabama Troops to assist Florida Governor Madison S. Perry in capturing the U.S. Army forts at Pensacola.

-When the government of the Confederate States of America was organized in Montgomery in February 1861, Moore used his influence to help secure the election of the conservative Jefferson Davis over the more radical William Lowndes Yancey.
+On January 11, the state convention voted to secede from the United States, and the Alabama state capital was chosen as the temporary home of the new Southern Confederacy.
+When the Confederate government was organized in February 1861, Moore used his influence to help secure the election of the conservative Jefferson Davis over the more radical William Lowndes Yancey.

-After he left office, Moore was appointed special aide-de-camp by Governor John Gill Shorter, and he worked to coordinate the procurement and transportation of supplies to General Albert Sidney Johnston in northern Alabama.
-Following the surrender of Robert E. Lee at Appomattox, Moore was arrested by Federal troops and imprisoned at Fort Pulaski in Savannah, Georgia, with other Confederate leaders.
-Released in August 1865, he returned to Marion, Alabama, and resumed law practice.
+Despite Moore's initial preparations, military and economic problems emerged quickly, as the US Navy blockaded Mobile, Alabama's only port, and the price of salt rose from $1 to $10 per bushel.
+Moore's term of office expired on December 2, 1861.
+He was then appointed special aide-de-camp by incoming Governor John Gill Shorter, and he worked to coordinate the procurement and transportation of supplies to General Albert Sidney Johnston in northern Alabama.
+Following the collapse of the Confederacy in the spring of 1865, Moore was arrested by Federal troops and imprisoned at Fort Pulaski in Savannah, Georgia, with other Confederate leaders.
+Released in August, he returned to Marion, Alabama, and resumed law practice until his death in 1873.